Scholarships and Grants

 University Tuition Grants

-Students may be considered for Federal Work-Study assistance, a type of federal aid that provides part-time employment opportunities on campus.
+Students may be considered for Federal Work-Study assistance, a type of federal aid which provides part-time employment opportunities on campus or off-campus.
+Federal Work-Study is awarded as part of UNO students’ financial aid package and is not a guarantee for employment.
+In order to activate the Federal Work-Study award, students still need to apply and be hired in a Federal Work-Study job.
 Eligible students are paid at least the minimum wage according to the number of hours worked each pay period.